DaS™ – Journey Transformation

 About Scaling Design Propositions.

-We ensure that direction, continuity, progress, delivery, and integration reflect endless choices in conjunction with the data to achieve significant, transparent, scalable and robust outcomes.
+How might we have a sense of direction, continuity, progress, delivery, and integration reflect endless choices in conjunction with the data to achieve significant, transparent, scalable and robust outcomes.

 How did we get here